Oldest 100 News Articles

 Night Nurse Will Recover

-The physicians say that Annie Eisenhart, the night nurse in the Cooper hospital at Camden, who was assaulted, will recover.
-There is still no clew to her assailant.
+Trenton Times – January 28, 1889 The physicians say that Annie Eisenhardt, the night nurse in the Cooper hospital at Camden, who was assaulted, will recover.
+There is still no clew [sic] to her assailant.
 She has repeated her first story of the assault in substantially the same words.
-She accurately describes her assailant, and is confident she could identify him.
-She said she saw the man twice on Friday.
+She accurately describes her assailant, and…

 Read More…